swapnilphanse/fido2/README.md

 - [File](https://github.com/swapnilphanse/fido2/blob/master/frontend/proxy.conf.json)

 ## FIDO2 Server
 The authentication server is based on a predefined/existing server found here [Server](https://github.com/Yubico/java-webauthn-server) allowing us to authenticate to pre-existing FIDO standards.
 You can look through the server architecture to gain the general grasp of how communications work between back-end components.
 This back-end server was adapted to current needs.
-Additional library references were used from the [WebAuth](https://github.com/ralscha/webauthn-demo).
+Additional library references were used from the [WebAuth Demo](https://github.com/ralscha/webauthn-demo).

 ### LocalHosting
 - For running the backend server you can use Maven, which is a build automation tool used primarily for Java projects.
 Running these commands into your local terminal `mvn clean install` then will allow installation of Maven `mvn spring-boot:run` will run the framework.